jaewan99/ObsidianComputerScience/CSAPP/Chapter 12/chapter 12-2.md

 		- Local static variables
 			- Def: Variable declared inside function with the static attribute
 				- Virtual memory contains exactly one instance of any local static variable.
+	- Answer: A variable x is shared iff multiple threads reference at least one instance of x.
+Thus:
+		- ptr, cnt, and msgs are shared
+		- i and myid are not shared
+- badcnt.c : Improper Synchronization